joshschmelzle/lswifi/README.md

 2. Can you get add information from radio tap headers?
     - Currently there is not a way to get radio tap headers from Native Wifi wlanapi.h.
 3. Do I need to install `lswifi` in a virtual environment (venv)?
    - Only if you want to.
-Installing in a venv is optional and not necessary. `lswifi` currently has zero dependencies outside of the stdlib.
+Installing in a venv is optional and not necessary. `lswifi` currently has zero dependencies outside of the included standard library with Python.
 4. When I try to run `lswifi` from my Windows terminal I see an error that says `'lswifi' is not recognized as an internal or external command operable program or batch file.`?
    - Either `lswifi` is not installed, or the Python Scripts directory is not in the PATH environment variable.
    - To fix ensure the Scripts directory is included in the [PATH environment variable](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) and `lswifi.exe` exists in said folder.